CuzImSyntax/dis.py/docs/api.rst

 API Reference
 ===============

-The following section outlines the API of discordIO.
+The following section outlines the API of dis.py.

 .. note::